stossy11/AutoJIT-WIN/README.md

    7. bundle id for what App would you like auto enable JIT without menu
    8. Name for app you would like to auto enable JIT without menu

-Test out the shortcut by Pluging in your device to your PC and Running the shortcut.
+Test out the shortcut.
 You can add it to your Home Screen as an app with a custom icon, if you'd like.

 # Troubleshooting